yingding/angular2Tutorial/README.md

 # 1. Introduction
 The following section shows how to use the tool chain relating to developing web-app with Angular2.
+Current Angular release is 2.0.0
 ## Description
 Tutorial for learning Angular2 with TypeScript